DevAndersen/archean/docs/admin/settings.md

 Each of the sections described below can be configured by defining them as a top-level node in the `appsettings.json` file.

-An example of a simple `appsettings.json` file:
+Here is example of a simple `appsettings.json` file:

 ```json
 {